Bubble trouble? Bitcoin tops $11,000, but fades after sharp rally

 “EXIT RAMPS”

-Created in 2008, bitcoin uses encryption and a blockchain database that enables the fast and anonymous transfer of funds outside of a conventional centralized payment system.
+Created in 2008, bitcoin uses encryption and a blockchain database that enables the fast and anonymous transfer of funds outside of a conventional centralised payment system.

 It has far outstripped gains seen in any traditional asset classes or currencies this year.
 Its rise accelerated in recent months as exchanges such as the CME Group Inc (CME.O) and the Chicago Board Options Exchange announced plans to offer futures contracts for the cryptocurrency.